Mahendra8940/mahendra/README.md

 to create a user-friendly interface with multiple dropdown options for users to select different facts and figures to display.
-  5. Data retrieval: Use the "psycopg2-connector-python" library to connect to the MySQL database and fetch the data into a Pandas dataframe.
+  5. Data retrieval: Use the "psycopg2-connector-python" library to connect to the POSTGRESQL database and fetch the data into a Pandas dataframe.
 Use the data in the dataframe to update the dashboard dynamically.
   6. Deployment: Ensure the solution is secure, efficient, and user-friendly.
 Test the solution thoroughly and deploy the dashboard publicly, making it